polterguy/polterguy.github.io/documentation/magic.lambda.logging/index.md

 * __[log.error]__ - Error log entries, typically exceptions
 * __[log.fatal]__ - Fatal log entries, from which the application cannot recover from

-By default, this project will log into your `magic.log_entries` database/table, using either MySQL or Microsoft SQL Server.
+By default, this project will log into your `magic.log_entries` database/table, using either MySQL, PostgreSQL, or Microsoft SQL Server.
 This allows you to use SQL to generate statistics on top of your logs.
 An example of logging an info piece of information can be found below.